Duct Leakage Test in Cranford, NJ

 Common Areas of Duct Leakage

-As your HVAC system transitions between warm and cool air throughout the year, the ducts expand and contract.
-Over time, this movement causes joints to lose their seal, creating gaps and leaks — making a duct leakage test valuable for any home in Cranford, NJ, whether new or old.
+As your HVAC system operates in both heating and cooling modes year-round, the ducts continuously expand and contract.
+Over time, this movement causes the joints to loosen, creating gaps and leaks — which is why a duct leakage test is recommended for both new and older homes in Cranford, NJ.

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-If your home in Cranford, NJ doesn’t pass a duct leakage test, chances are you’re paying more for heating and cooling — and adding long-term stress to your HVAC equipment.
-Meeting the 3–4 CFM requirement is critical not just for code compliance, but also for defending your home’s comfort and energy performance.
+If your home in Cranford, NJ does not meet the duct leakage requirement, you’re likely paying elevated heating and cooling costs — and overburdening your HVAC system.
+Meeting the 3–4 CFM requirement is vital not only for satisfying code rules but also for preserving your home’s comfort and energy performance.

 Local Energy Audits — affordable duct leakage test in Cranford, NJ

-Local Energy Audits is proud to work with customers in Cranford, NJ and all nearby areas.
+Local Energy Audits is proud to serve customers across Cranford, NJ and the nearby communities.
 We specialize in finding duct leakage and energy inefficiencies through blower door tests and duct leakage tests.
 Whether you’re constructing a new home or upgrading an older one, we’re ready to assist.

 If you’d like to book a test, call us during business hours or contact us online to request an appointment.